Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Relative Contraindications (Use with Caution)

-4. Taking Other Diabetes Medications
+4. Taking Other Diabetes Medications — especially insulin or sulfonylureas (hypoglycemia risk); dose adjustments needed

 Comparison: Retatrutide vs Wegovy vs Mounjaro Side Effects